Babe (film): Plot

-When Esme leaves on a trip, Hoggett signs Babe up for a local sheepherding competition.
+When Esme leaves on a trip, Hoggett signs Babe up for a local sheep herding competition.
 As it is raining the night before, Hoggett lets him and Fly into the house, where he is scratched by Duchess, who in turn is temporarily confined outside as punishment.
-When she is let back in later, she gets revenge on Babe by revealing that humans consume pigs.
+When she is let back in later, she gets back at Babe by revealing that humans consume pigs.
 After learning from Fly that this is true, Babe runs away and Rex finds him the next morning in a cemetery.
-Hoggett brings a horrified and demoralized Babe home, where he refuses to eat.
-Hoggett feeds him from a baby bottle, sings "If I Had Words" and dances a jig for him, restoring Babe's faith in Hoggett's affection.
+Hoggett brings a demoralised Babe home, where he refuses to eat.
+After Hoggett sings "If I Had Words" and dances a jig for him, Babe's faith in his affection is restored.

 At the competition, Babe meets the sheep that he will be herding, but they ignore his attempts to speak to them.
-As Hoggett is criticized by the bemused judges and ridiculed by the public for using a pig instead of a dog, Rex runs back to the farm to ask the sheep what to do.
+As Hoggett is criticised by the bemused judges and ridiculed by the public for not using a dog, Rex runs back to the farm to ask the sheep what to do.
 After promising he will treat them better from now on, the sheep disclose to him a secret password.
-He returns in time to convey the password to Babe, and the sheep now follow his instructions flawlessly.
-Amid the crowd's acclamation, Babe is unanimously given the highest score.
-While he sits down next to the farmer, Hoggett praises him with the standard command to sheep dogs that their job is done, "That'll do, Pig.
+He returns in time to convey the password to Babe and the sheep now follow his instructions flawlessly.
+Amid the crowd's acclamation, Babe is unanimously given a perfect score.
+When Babe sits down next to the Hoggett, the latter praises him with the standard command to sheep dogs that their job is done, "That'll do, Pig.
 That'll do."